taylorguo/GAN_Understanding_Practicing/GAN_Application/Image-to-Image_Translation/README.md

       and it would be desirable to shuttle this information directly across the net

-      Discriminator: use a convolutional “PatchGAN” classifier, which only penalizes structure at the scale of image patches
+      Discriminator: use CNN “PatchGAN” classifier, which only penalizes structure at the scale of image patches

       Both generator and discriminator use modules of the form convolution-BatchNorm-ReLu